Jacques Amyot (swimmer): Early years

 Born in Quebec City in 1924, Amyot was interested in a career as a cyclist, but instead turned to long distance swimming.
 After placing second in a two-mile race at Lake St. Joseph at only fourteen in 1939, he was spotted by coach Jos Lachance.

 Professional career

 Amyot began swimming professionally in 1948, participating in the Olympic trials for the London Olympics' 1500 metre freestyle.
 At the time, there was no long distance event at the Olympics.
 During his career, he won eight national masters titles and even made his mark in the various disciplines of skiing during the 1940s and 1950s.

 St. Lawrence River, Ile d'Orleans

 In September 1954, in 57 degree water and a cold rain, he swam the 21 mile stretch of the St. Lawrence River between St. Anne de Beaupre and Quebec City in a record-breaking seven hours.
-Then, a few months after his exploit at Lac Saint-Jean, he became the only one to manage to swim around Ile d'Orléans, a distance of about 80 kilometres (49.7 miles).
+Then, a few months after his exploit at Lac Saint-Jean, he became the only one to manage to swim around Île d'Orléans, a distance of about 80 kilometres (49.7 miles).